 The Company's Chief Executive Officer functions as the chief operating decision maker ("CODM").
 The CODM makes operating decisions and assesses performance based on the Company's major product lines, which represent its operating segments.
-The Company currently has four operating segments- Signal Integrity, Advanced Protection and Sensing, IoT System, and IoT Connected Services-that represent four separate reportable segments.
+The Company currently has four operating segments-Signal Integrity, Advanced Protection and Sensing, IoT System, and IoT Connected Services-that represent four separate reportable segments.

 Historically, the Company had three operating segments-Signal Integrity, Wireless and Sensing, and Protection-that had been aggregated into two reportable segments identified as the High-Performance Analog Group, which was comprised of the Signal Integrity and Wireless and Sensing operating segments, and the System Protection Group, which was comprised of the Protection operating segment.
 In the fourth quarter of fiscal year 2023, as a result of organizational restructuring, the proximity sensing business and the power business were moved from the previous Wireless and Sensing operating segment into the newly formed Advanced Protection and Sensing operating segment, which also includes the Protection business.
-Following that organizational restructuring, the Company determined that Signal Integrity and the revised Wireless and Sensing operating segment.
+Following that organizational restructuring, the Company determined that Signal Integrity and the revised Wireless and Sensing operating segments were no longer economically similar and as a result the Company has concluded that Signal Integrity should be separately reported as its own reportable segment.
 Also in the fourth quarter of fiscal year 2023, in conjunction with the Sierra Wireless Acquisition, the Company formed two additional operating segments including the IoT System operating segment, which absorbed the Company's revised Wireless and Sensing operating segment, and the IoT Connected Services operating segment.
 As a result of the reorganization and the Sierra Wireless Acquisition, the Company has four reportable segments.
 All prior year information in the tables below has been revised retrospectively to reflect the change to the Company's reportable segments.